-Bodies from the Ice tells the story of Earth's melting alpine glaciers and the recent archaeological discoveries made there.
+Bodies from the Ice: Melting Glaciers and the Recovery of the Past tells the story of Earth's melting alpine glaciers and the recent archaeological discoveries made there.

 In 1991 a husband and wife climbing a mountain in northern Italy stumbled across what appeared to be trash left by careless hikers.
 On closer inspection they realized that it was a human corpse lying near the surface of a melting alpine glacier.
 Ultimately, scientific study revealed that the man had lived 5,300 years earlier.
 Now known as Ötzi, he is one of the most important archaeological discoveries ever made.